-- (a) Provisions for segregation of waste by type (i.e. by physical form, volume, mass, isotopic composition and activity concentration) or in accordance with its area of origin; - (b) Means for the handling, packaging and storage of solid low level radioactive waste and very low level radioactive waste (e.g. contaminated cleaning equipment, clothing, paper and tools); - (c) Means for the handling, packaging and storage of solid intermediate level radioactive waste (e.g. waste arising from ion exchange resins, ventilation filters and charcoal beds); - (d) Areas and tools for handling, temporary storage and loading of waste; - (e) Equipment and tools for radiation protection; - (f) Provisions as necessary for handling and storage of filters, resins and residues from the evaporation of liquid waste; - (g) Provisions for ensuring that the clearance of radioactive material from regulatory control and the control of discharges are conducted within authorized limits.
+- Provisions for segregating waste by type (i.e. by physical form, volume, mass, isotopic composition and activity concentration) or in accordance with its area of origin; - (b) Means for the handling, packaging and storage of solid low level radioactive waste and very low level radioactive waste, such as contaminated cleaning equipment, clothing, paper and tools; - (c) Means for the handling, packaging and storage of solid intermediate level radioactive waste, such as waste arising from ion exchange resins, ventilation filters and charcoal beds that are associated with high dose rates; - (d) Areas and tools for handling, temporary storage and loading of waste; - (e) Equipment and tools for radiation protection; - (f) Provisions as necessary for handling and storing of filters, resins and residues from the evaporation of liquid waste; - (g) Provisions for ensuring that the clearance of radioactive material from regulatory control and the control of discharges are conducted within authorized limits.

-6.86.
-Facilities should be designed to prevent interactions between different materials that may compromise the containment of the waste or compromise safety at the facility.
+6.89 Facilities should be designed to prevent interactions between different materials that may compromise the containment of the waste or safety at the facility.

-6.87.
-The predisposal management of radioactive waste may also entail the management of non-radioactive hazardous material.
-Measures should be taken to ensure that its management is in compliance with the applicable regulations relating to hazardous material and to take account of potential interactions between radioactive and non-radioactive constituents.
+6.90 The predisposal management of radioactive waste may also entail the management of nonradioactive hazardous material.
+Measures should be taken so as to ensure that its management is in compliance with the applicable regulations relating to hazardous material and to take account of potential interactions between radioactive and non-radioactive constituents.

-6.88.
-For the conditioning of waste, all relevant characteristics of the waste form should be considered and provided for in the design of the waste package.
-The waste package should provide adequate containment and shielding and should have adequate heat removal properties.
+6.91 For the conditioning of waste, all relevant characteristics of the waste form should be considered and provided for in the design of the waste package.
+The waste package should provide adequate containment, shielding and heat removal properties.

-6.89.
-The design and operation of predisposal radioactive waste management facilities should be carried out in such a way as to ensure subcriticality both in operational states (normal operation and anticipated operational occurrences) and in accident conditions, by means of safe geometrical configurations, limitations on concentrations and inventories of fissile material or the use of neutron poisons.
+6.92 The design and operation of predisposal radioactive waste management facilities should be carried out in such a way as to ensure subcriticality both in operational states (normal operation and anticipated operational occurrences) and in accident conditions, by means of safe geometrical configurations, limitations on concentrations and inventories of fissile material or the use of neutron poisons.
 Conditions of optimum moderation and reflection should be considered in the determination of safe configurations of radioactive waste and the development of operating procedures.
 An appropriate limiting neutron multiplication factor, with suitable safety factors for mass, concentration and other characteristics taken into account, should be selected in the design.
 The need for additional organizational and administrative arrangements that may be necessary in the operation of such a facility to ensure subcritical conditions should be considered [27].